-- Drugs for hypertrophic cardiomyopathy can include myocardial relaxants such as the calcium channel blocker diltiazem, beta blockers such as propranolol or atenolol, or anticoagulants such as clopridrogel.
-In cases of heart failure, the sequence of treatment will likely start will be starting with diuretics, vasodilators, digitalis and other heart medications.
+- Drugs for hypertrophic cardiomyopathy can include myocardial relaxants such as the calcium channel blocker diltiazem, beta blockers such as propranolol or atenolol, or anticoagulants such as clopidogrel.
+In cases of heart failure, the sequence of treatment will likely start with diuretics, vasodilators, digitalis and other heart medications.

-- Hyperthyroidism can cause a problem very similar to hypertrophic cardiomyopathy, so the disease must be controlled with drugs such as methimazole or carbimazole.
+- Hyperthyroidism can cause a problem very similar to hypertrophic cardiomyopathy, so the disease must be controlled with drugs such as carbimazole or methimazole for cats.
 Some cases may require effective therapies such as radiation therapy.

 - Hypertension can cause left ventricular hypertrophy and congestive heart failure, although it is more infrequent.
 It generally does not require treatment if the increase in blood pressure is treated with drugs such as amlodipine.

-- If the cat has myocarditis or endomyocarditis, although it is rare in cats, the treatment will require antibiotics.
+- Although it is rare in cats, if they have myocarditis or endomyocarditis the treatment will require antibiotics.

 - In heart disease caused by parasites such as heartworm or toxoplasmosis, specific treatment must be carried out against these diseases.